 Dr. Michael S. Okun, MD, national medical director for the Parkinson's Foundation, tasks his patients with repeatedly writing a sentence when he's attempting to diagnose the disease.
 He can identify the disease because, "As they write, each sentence gets smaller and smaller, and the words become more crowded together."
 You may also notice you've lost your sense of smell and you have vivid dreams that cause you to kick and thrash in your sleep.

-The Remedy Rx: If these symptoms persist over a few weeks, make an appointment with a neurologist to get it checked out.
+The Rx: If these symptoms persist over a few weeks, make an appointment with a neurologist to get it checked out.
 The sooner you have a diagnosis, the sooner you can begin receiving treatment to manage these symptoms.

 About 90 million American adults experience occasional snoring, according to the National Sleep Foundation.
 These periodic bouts of sawing logs can happen after you've consumed alcohol, when you're suffering from allergies, or while you're getting over a cold.
 If your snoring becomes consistent every night, you may have a deviated septum or enlarged tonsils.

 If your nighttime snoring routine is accompanied by additional symptoms, such as high blood pressure, chest pain at night, the inability to concentrate, or you find yourself gasping for air when you wake up, you may be suffering from sleep apnea.
 With this disorder, your sleep is being constantly disrupted throughout the night because muscles in the back of your throat can't keep your airway open.
 This annoying and exhausting condition can increase your risk for cardiovascular disease.